killian-mannarelli/caxbookings/appfiles/static/markdown/AdminGuide.md

-On this page you can see different statistics about the website's bookings, wich room is the most booked, the busiest time and a graph of the whole computer pool's usage in a selected time range*(you can select either day, week, month or year, and navigate through it with the plus and minus button under the graph)*.
+On this page you can see different statistics about the website's bookings, which room is the most booked, the busiest time and a graph of the whole computer pool's usage in a selected time range*(you can select either day, week, month or year, and navigate through it with the plus and minus button under the graph)*.